Coffee used to be a habit. Now, it’s a hobby—with provenance.

-Recently, many coffee shops have updated their layouts to include retail sections, selling everything from high-end tea kettles to exotic coffee filters.
-It’s all part of the emerging, and fastest-growing category of middle-end coffee products: priced below the $20,000+ machines used by Blue Bottle and Starbucks but above the instant at-home coffee makers many consumers now have on their countertops.
+Recently, coffee shops have started updating their layouts to include retail sections, selling premium gear like high-end kettles and filters, a response to new specialty coffee trends that prioritize elevated at-home experiences and broader retail industry trends.
+It’s all part of the emerging category of middle-end coffee products: priced below the $20,000+ machines used by Blue Bottle and Starbucks but above the instant at-home coffee makers many consumers now have on their countertops.

 While coffee is the world's second most-traded commodity, after oil, a growing number of consumers want a very non-commoditized experience.
 In fact, while coffee has been consumed for half a millennium, it wasn’t until roughly 50 years ago that the coffee world generally started to differentiate by origin or beverage type.
 Until then, instant and undifferentiated coffee dominated the market.
 Many restaurants offered free refills.